spoddutur/spark-notes/spark-as-cloud-based-sql-engine-via-thrift-server.md

 - How to use SPARK as Cloud-based SQL Engine to expose our data as JDBS/ODBC source via SparkThrift Server.
 - An Example walkthrough on how to register data using `spark-shell` and `spark-submit`
 - Tested our example using beeline both from localhost and remote machine
-- You can as well write your custom Java-JDBC code and connect to this data.
+- Tested using Java JDBC approach as well
+- You can connect to Thrift using BI tools like [Tableau](https://www.tableau.com), [SQuirrel SQL Client](http://squirrel-sql.sourceforge.net) and enable interactive data visualizations.

 ### References
 - [How to run queries on spark sql using JDBC via Thrift Server](https://developer.ibm.com/hadoop/2016/08/22/how-to-run-queries-on-spark-sql-using-jdbc-via-thrift-server/)